kofaysi/NBS-tilde-vlna/README.md

 # NBS-tilde-vlna

-Plugin to Joomla editor inserting and removing non-breakable spaces in the text
+Plugin to Joomla editor inserting and removing non-breakable spaces in the text.

 ## Getting Started

-Download NBSa.zip and NBSr.zip and install them as plugins in a Joomla site.
-See the settings of both plugins for details.
+Download thelatest releaseand install at a Joomla site.
+See the settings of the plugin.

 ### Prerequisites

-Tested on Joomla 3.9.2
+Tested on Joomla 3.9.3

 ## Built With